the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 * What: What do we actually do?
     * This question takes the why and the how, and identifies key activities that teams can undertake to achieve their goals

-It is important to take these conversations in order, so that team strategy and alignment can build from the bottom-up.
+It is important to take these conversations in order, so that strategy alignment can build from the bottom-up.

 ### Example resources
-- [Further RAM Guidance](https://github.com/alan-turing-institute/research-application-management/blob/main/docs/team_strategy.md) on facilitating Why/How/What team conversations
+- [Further RAM Guidance](https://github.com/alan-turing-institute/research-application-management/blob/main/docs/team_strategy.md) on facilitating Why/How/What conversations

 ### RAM insights
-* Using this basic infrastructure for the conversation helps provide focus and clarity and can lead to a better conversation
+* Using this basic infrastructure for the conversation helps provide focus and clarity and can lead to a better outcome
 * By not overstructuring the conversation, you will also allow people the space to express their thoughts freely.
 We feel this is an important approach as it allows open conversations to happen and things to emerge that otherwise might not
 * Strong facilitation skills are crucial, including reading the room and identifying patterns in the conversation.
 For more on  effective facilitation, check out:
     * {ref}`Chairing Events <cl-chairing>`